 A business plan does not need to be a lengthy document but should provide the key elements.

-Download a free simple business plan template from the Microsoft Office Online website.
+Download a free business plan template from the Start Up Loans website.